rh-mobb/documentation/docs/aro/disaster-recovery/README.md

 * Remove service state from inside containers.
 * Create a storage migration plan.

-## Backup and Restore - Manual Cutover ( Hot / Cold )
+### Backup and Restore - Manual Cutover ( Hot / Cold )

 Do you currently have the ability to do a point in time restore of Backups of your applications?

 1. Create a backup of your Kubernetes cluster

-    Using a tool like Velero or Portworx, you can create a backup of the current state of your Kubernetes resources and their persistent volumes.
     If you restore these backups to a new cluster and manually cutover the DNS, will your applications be full functional?

 1. Create backups of any regionally co-located resources (like Redis, Postgres, etc.).